 - OFPRA statistics only cover persons who have lodged an asylum application with OFPRA.
 As discussed in Registration, those falling under a Dublin procedure are not allowed to lodge their claim.
-The Ministry of Interior admits that the statistics France provides to Eurostat are incomplete insofar as these are based on OFPRA figures;
+The statistics on France provided to Eurostat were incomplete until 2020 insofar as these were based on OFPRA figures;

 - Ministry of Interior statistics refer to persons registered at a “single desk” (guichet unique de demande d’asile, GUDA).

 - Persons re-channelled from a Dublin procedure to a regular or accelerated procedure (requalifiés) do not clearly appear in Ministry of Interior statistics if their application has been registered at the GUDA in previous years.
 They do, however, appear in OFPRA statistics.

 - Persons arrived in resettlement programs and persons applying for asylum in detention are not registered at the GUDA but appear in OFPRA statistics.